till-f/NetMessage/README.md

 ```

 ### 5. Start communication
-When the connection was established successfully, you are ready to send messages and requests and to retrieve the
+When the connection has been established, you are ready to send messages or requests:
-corresponding response:

 ```cs
 client.SendMessageAsync("Hello World!");